-Under the CBCA, certain corporate actions require the approval of a special majority of shareholders, meaning holders of shares representing not less than $66 \, ^2/3\%$ of those votes cast in respect of a shareholder vote addressing such matter.
-Those items requiring the approval of a special majority generally relate to fundamental changes with respect to our business, and include among others, resolutions: (i) in general, amending our articles or by-laws; (ii) approving an amalgamation; (iii) approving a continuance; and (iv) providing for a sale, lease or exchange of all or substantially all of our property.
+Under the CBCA, certain corporate actions require the approval of a special majority of shareholders, meaning holders of shares representing not less than 66 2/3% of those votes cast in respect of a shareholder vote addressing such matter.
+Those items requiring the approval of a special majority generally relate to fundamental changes with respect to our business, and include among others, resolutions: (i) amending our articles; (ii) approving an amalgamation; (iii) approving a continuance; and (iv) providing for a sale, lease or exchange of all or substantially all of our property.